pulumi/pulumi-hugo/themes/default/content/blog/dependent-stack-updates/index.md

 {{< /chooser >}}

-## Expressing Stack Dependencies with pulumi-auto-deploy
+## Expressing Stack Dependencies with Pulumi Auto Deploy

-We’ve also shipped a new Pulumi package called [`pulumi-auto-deploy`](github.com/pulumi/pulumi-auto-deploy).
+We’ve also shipped a new Pulumi package called [`Pulumi Auto Deploy`](/registry/packages/auto-deploy).
 It lets you simply express dependencies between stacks, and takes care of creating and updating the necessary Deployment Webhooks under the hood.

 {{< chooser language "typescript,python,go,csharp,yaml" >}}